PepsiCo keeps 2012 outlook despite quarterly beat

 So far this year, the company has also introduced Pepsi Next, a mid-calorie cola, and started a new global marketing campaign for its flagship Pepsi brand.

-PepsiCo shares were little changed at $70.31 in morning New York Stock Exchange trading.
+PepsiCo shares gained about 35 cents to $70.65 in early New York Stock Exchange trading.

 (Reporting By Martinne Geller in New York; Editing by Maureen Bavdek)